 Our goal was to imagine forward-thinking solutions that enrich user experiences and spark new avenues for growth—free from the boundaries of existing technology.

-“Redesigning Mobikwik wasn’t just a visual upgrade—it required a deep understanding of how real users interacted with financial tools, and where they faced friction, confusion, or drop-offs.”
+“Redesigning Mobikwik wasn’t just a visual upgrade.
+It required a deep understanding of how real users interacted with financial tools, and where they faced friction, confusion, or drop-offs.”

 Heuristic Evaluation